How to Write the Best Groom Speech with Examples

 • Choose something brief that sets up your speech’s theme

 • Example: “When I first met [Bride’s name], I spilled my entire drink on her.
-Somehow she still agreed to a second date – that’s when I knew she was the one.”
+Somehow, she still agreed to a second date – that’s when I knew she was the one.”

 Pro Tip: Whatever opening you choose, practice it until it feels natural.
 The confidence you’ll gain from knowing your first few lines by heart will help calm those initial nerves and set you up for a memorable speech.